Shrinking dynamic on multidimensional tropical series: Dynamic generated by for .

 It is clear that $\tilde f$ is not smooth at all the points $P$.
 Therefore, by definition of $G_P$ we have $\tilde f\geq G_Pf$, which finishes the proof. \end{proof}

-\begin{remark} Note that in the case when $\Omega$ is a lattice polytope and the points $P$ are lattice points, all the increments $c$ of the coefficients in $G_\p=\Add_q^c$ are integers, and therefore the sequence $\{f_m\}$ always stabilizes after a {\bf finite} number of steps. \end{remark}
+\begin{remark} Note that in the case when $\Omega$ is a lattice polytope and the points $P$ are lattice points, all coefficent increments $c$ in $G_\p=\Add_q^c$ are integers.
+Therefore, the sequence $\{f_m\}$ stabilizes after a {\bf finite} number of steps. \end{remark}